mildsunrise/university-4b-tfg/memory/sota.md

   \caption{Representation of the per-block device throttling curve}\label{fig:curve-bdi}
 } \end{figure}

-Instead, processes now begin to be throttled *before* the dirty threshold is reached (at around the midpoint between it and the background dirty threshold), and the pauses are supposed to increase as the dirty limit is approached.
+Instead, processes now begin to be throttled *before* the dirty threshold is reached (at around the midpoint between it and the background dirty threshold, called the **setpoint**), and the pauses are designed to increase as the dirty limit is approached.
 The details are a bit more complicated, as two curves seem to be implemented: a global one, and another for the block device.
-These are represented in figures \ref{fig:curve-global} and \ref{fig:curve-bdi}.
+These are represented in figures \ref{fig:curve-global} and \ref{fig:curve-bdi} (the curve parameters are marked in blue).
 The source code appears to indicate that the minimum of both curves is in effect\cite{source-writeback-curve}.

 #### Unfairness

 However, the throttling seems to be applied the same way no matter the task.
-There is a manual exception for tasks that have the `PF_LOCAL_THROTTLE`, which get throttled in less cases.
-This is expected, given that the memory subsystem has reduced capability of tracking the ownership of each page.
+There is a manual exception for tasks that have the `PF_LOCAL_THROTTLE`, which get throttled in less cases, but little more.
+This is expected, given that the memory subsystem has reduced capability of tracking the ownership of each page (but see section \ref{subsec:resource-control}).

+The block device *does* seem to be taken into account, as we saw, but this doesn't help on most Linux installs which have all the system in one disk.

 Taking that into account, it's reasonable to expect the same throttling applied to innocent, non-cache-starving processes than is being applied to the starving ones.
 Also, workers don't seem to apply any fairness when selecting pages for writeback.

 #### Existing parameters

-Writeback cache parameters can be adjusted on the fly through the sysctl interface.
+Writeback cache parameters can be adjusted on the fly through the sysctl interface\cite{docs-sysctl-vm}.
 These are the relevant ones:

 \begin{description}
 \item[\mintinline{text}{vm.dirty_background_ratio}]
-    The threshold, as a percentage of free memory, at which dirty pages start to be transitioned to *writeback* state (default: \SI{10}{\percent}).
+    The threshold, as a percentage of free memory, at which dirty pages start to be transitioned to \emph{writeback} state (default: \SI{10}{\percent}).
 \item[\mintinline{text}{vm.dirty_background_bytes}]
     Like \mintinline{text}{vm.dirty_background_ratio}, but specified as an absolute quantity in bytes (default: none).
 \item[\mintinline{text}{vm.dirty_ratio}]